 Sometimes, no matter how well you eat and how many minutes of exercise you log, those pounds can creep on—or refuse to budge.
 While this can cause untold frustration, there may be other factors beyond your diet and physical activity that are working against your efforts.
-Read on for four potential culprits, along with advice for dealing with them.
+Read on for four potential culprits for why you could be gaining weight, along with advice for dealing with them.

 1. Your Job